gromson/back-test/README.md

 Tests in this aplication have been provided as examples but in a real world application all handlers had to be covered by tests and most of the method in other services.

+### Messages import

+To start private server instantly, import of the big amount of messages can be considered to run in the goroutine.